 Generally the most appropriate advice is given when the Clinician On-Call can speak directly with the student who is ill.
 You may call for your friend (as long as she is a Barnard student), but she should expect to speak directly with the clinician when she/he calls back.

 Since On-Call advice is a telephone assessment only, treatment is targeted toward assessing how serious your illness may be.
-Often, you will be given self-care advice and encouraged to be seen in the Health Service when it is open.
+Often, you will be given self-care advice and encouraged to be seen in Primary Care when it is open.
 If your problem cannot wait, for example you have a very high fever or a deep cut that needs stitches, you may need to be referred to an emergency room.
 The Clinician On-Call will be able to select the most appropriate referral for you, depending on your symptoms.
-Emergency room visits authorized by the Clinician On-Call are guaranteed reimbursement (to the limits of the policy) by the Barnard Student Insurance.

-Since there is no access to your records during the times the Health Service is closed, you will need to be aware of any medications (names and doses) you may be taking, pertinent medical history, allergies to medications, etc.
+Since there is no access to your records during the times Primary Care is closed, you will need to be aware of any medications (names and doses) you may be taking, pertinent medical history, allergies to medications, etc.

 We hope you stay healthy day and night… but if an after-hours emergency arises, the Clinician On-Call is available to help.